OsirianOne71/MQ-Sensors/README2.md

 - Check wiring and SPI pin setup
 - Ensure SPI mode is set to 0 (CPOL=0, CPHA=0)
-- Ensure CS pin is toggled correctly in code
+- Ensure the CS pin is toggled correctly in code

 **Floating or Noisy Readings:**